DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 - Although security is important in all networks, it is even more essential in wireless networks
 - Because wireless signals are not contained within a wire, any device within range of the signal can receive traffic
-- In wired networks, traffic is often only encrypted when sent over an UNTRUSTED network such as the internet
+- In wired networks, traffic is often only encrypted when sent over an untrusted network such as the internet
-- In wireless networks, it is VERY important to encrypt traffic sent between the wireless clients and the AP
+- In wireless networks, it is very important to encrypt traffic sent between the wireless clients and the AP

-- We will cover THREE MAIN CONCEPTS:
+- We will cover three MAIN CONCEPTS:
-    - AUTHENTICATION
+    - Authentication
     - Encryption
     - INTEGRITY